eeue56/elm-html-test/README.md

 These are normal expectations, so you can use them with [`fuzz`](http://package.elm-lang.org/packages/elm-community/elm-test/latest/Test#fuzz) just as easily as with [`test`](http://package.elm-lang.org/packages/elm-community/elm-test/3.1.0/Test#test)!

+## Querying

+Queries come in two flavors: [`Single`](http://package.elm-lang.org/packages/eeue56/elm-html-test/latest/Test-Html-Query#Single) and [`Multiple`](http://package.elm-lang.org/packages/eeue56/elm-html-test/latest/Test-Html-Query#Multiple).

+This is because some queries are expected to return a single result, whereas others may return multiple results.

+If a `Single` query finds exactly one result, it will succeed and continue with any further querying or expectations.
+If it finds zero results, or more than one, the test will fail.

+Since other querying and expectation functions are written in terms of `Single` and `Multiple`, the compiler can help make sure queries are connected as expected.
+For example, [`count`](http://package.elm-lang.org/packages/eeue56/elm-html-test/latest/Test-Html-Query#count) accepts a `Multiple`, because counting a single element does not make much sense!

+If you have a `Multiple` and want to use an expectation that works on a `Single`, such as [`Query.has`](http://package.elm-lang.org/packages/eeue56/elm-html-test/latest/Test-Html-Query#has), you can use [`Query.each`](http://package.elm-lang.org/packages/eeue56/elm-html-test/latest/Test-Html-Query#each) to run the expectation on each of the elements in the `Multiple`.

 ## Releases
 | Version | Notes |
 | ------- | ----- |